Emerson625/Emerson625/README.md

-- 👋 Hi, I’m Emerson, but you can call me Emissu
+- 👋 Hi, I’m Emerson and I like English and IT
-- 👀 I’m interested in TI
+- 👀 I’m studying Developing of Systems in FATEC São Paulo
-- 🌱 I’m currently learning Web Development in PROA

 <div align="center">